Why this matters

 Under that interpretation, the relativity we measure belongs to clocks, rods, and signal relations, not necessarily to reality at its deepest level.
 A universal present can still exist, even if it is not operationally available in the standard Einsteinian way.

 That does not mean experience automatically overrides physics.
-It means that when two interpretations make the same predictions, the one that preserves a real present and an open future deserves serious consideration rather than casual dismissal.
+It means that when two interpretations make the same predictions, questions about the nature of time, causation, and the status of the future become legitimate considerations.

 Neo-Lorentzian theory is attractive for exactly that reason.
 It offers a way to preserve the empirical success of relativity without immediately surrendering presentism, causal becoming, or the intuition that reality is unfolding rather than simply displayed all at once.